So Much Prettiness with Jill Stuart’s Blush Blossom Dual Cheek in Embellished Mimosa

 Jill Stuart Blush Blossom Dual Cheek in 09 Embellished Mimosa on Cheeks

 Jill Stuart isn’t available in Australia (boo!), so you’ll have to get this online.
-You can get this (and other Jill Stuart goodies) at Ichibankao (¥5800 – AU$63), YesStyle (AU$54) and selected Asian beauty stores.
+You can get this (and other Jill Stuart goodies) at Ichibankao (Β₯5800 – AU$63), YesStyle (AU$54) and selected Asian beauty stores.

-{ 30 comments… read them below or add one }
+30 comments… add one

 Another place that all beauty addicts will go is, I believe, Jill Stuart’s.